AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="fill-and-sign.md"><strong>Filling and signing a document</strong></a>
     </div>
-    <em>Fill in forms and add your electronic signature to documents</em>
+    Fill in forms and add your electronic signature to documents
     <br>
   </td>
   <td>